 You’re experiencing pain when you bite

 Pain when biting can mean a variety of different things and it can be difficult to diagnose the problem without an appointment.
+The Cannabis plant is one of the most well-known plants in the world.
+It has been used for over 20,000 years for many purposes, including its psychoactive effects.
+Marijuana seeds are just one of many derivatives that can be extracted from the cannabis plant.
+One type, marijuana seeds, are used to grow marijuana plants.
 In most cases, it’s best to call your dentist and try to make an appointment within a week.
 When chewing and eating, try not to bite down or use the tooth that’s causing you pain as it could worsen a potentially cracked tooth.

 There’s something stuck in between your teeth